PTC-Education/RPi-EdgeMicroserver/3D-Printer-Control-Hub/README.md

 # - template - stores the PiTemplate.lua for the Remote Thing

 # - scripts - stores all of the Python scripts driving the EMS connection

+# - config - stores the EMS and LuascriptResource information for the Printer Control Thing setup.

 # - images - assets for the readme documentation